 Then the executor or administrator will work to resolve whatever issue made an administration necessary.
 When that issue has been taken care of, there is a process to close the succession.

 Because the succession under administration is more complicated, we cannot quote a flat fee for handling those cases.
 In that situation, we will charge by the hour.
-The time of the attorney is billed at $275 per hour, and the paralegal is billed at $110 per hour.
+Mr. Koehler's time is billed at $300 per hour, Ms. Warren's time is billed at $150 per hour, and any paralegal time is billed at $120 per hour.
 There will also be costs, such as filing fees.